Get insider access

 All Reviews

-That said, there are no perfect headphones.
+That said, there are no perfect earbuds.
 If you'd like to make the choice yourself, below is the full list of wireless in-ears and earbuds headphones we've tested.
 Personal taste, preference, and listening habits will matter more in your selection.